energicryptocurrency/gen2-energi/energi-docs/devenv.md

 The working copy gets mounted under VM:/vagrant/ with bi-directional real-time synchronization using VirtualBox Guest Additions (vboxfs mount).

-By default, the VM is headless.
-It's possible to setup Xorg and window manager to render GUI of `energi-qt`.
+Unlike common approach, the VM is headed (with GUI window).
+So, it should be possible to run `energi-qt` and other GUI apps on demand.

-This approach is preferred also for security reasons.
+This VM approach is preferred also for security reasons.

 ### Vagrant hints: